glmck13/PBX-My-Home/Clients.md

 Click “USE”.

-Go back to the Linphone home screen, enter *60 in the “Search contact, start a call or a chat…” field, and hit enter.
+Go back to the Linphone home screen, enter *60 in the search field, and hit enter.
 If all goes well you’ll be connected to the "current time" application on your FreePBX server!